linhuawang/hel-large-scale-pfp/README.md

 The scripts in this repository are used to reproduce the results for our recent work on large-scale assessment of heterogeneous ensembles in protein function predicton (PFP).
 Heterogeneous enesmble training is based on previous built software: datasink by Sean Whalen (https://github.com/shwhalen/datasink)
-The following scripts directly or largely come from Sean's code in datasink:
+The following scripts directly or largely come from Sean's code in Datasink:
 * Pipeline.groovy (slightly modified)
 * common.py
 * combine.py
 * generate_jobs.py (largely modified from generate.py in datasink)

 ## Setup environments
-Because this project is on top of datasink, software dependencies are almost the same as Datasink, so the following dependencies are required:
+The following dependencies are required: the
 * Java
 * [Groovy](http://groovy.codehaus.org)
 * [Weka](http://www.cs.waikato.ac.nz/~ml/weka/) 3.7.10